rstemmer/musicdb/docs/source/usage/install.rst

 **Important for Ubuntu users (and maybe Debian) only**

 Usually I do not support Ubuntu for several technical reasons.
-But I had a clean virtual machine with the latest Ubuntu installed, so I tried test installation.
+But I had a clean virtual machine with the latest Ubuntu installed, so I tried test the installation process.
 The following *additional* steps are mandatory to get MusicDB to work on Ubuntu:

 Before installation: